capstone85/project_proposal/planning/project_proposal.md

 1. We want customers to be able to shop for clothing in one, centralized place.
   * Problems we are trying to solve in this vision:
-    i.
-Customers do not want to jump from app to app ii.
-A lot of time and energy spent (shopping and shipping) iii.
-Customers make multiple payments in separate stores (entering credit card info multiple times) iv.
-Customers have to track multiple problems in multiple places
+    - Customers do not want to jump from app to app
+    - A lot of time and energy spent (shopping and shipping)
+    - Customers make multiple payments in separate stores (entering credit card info multiple times)
+    - Customers have to track multiple problems in multiple places
-2. We want to give both local and national clothing stores an online platform to increase their revenue.
+2. We want to give local (and national) clothing stores an online platform to increase their revenue.
   * Problems we are trying to solve:
-    i.
-Local stores don’t have much traction or a platform for their stores to compete with big clothing companies.
+    - Local stores don’t have much traction or a platform for their stores to compete with big clothing companies.
 3. Sustainability (for seller, buyer): We want to have time- and cost-efficient shipping for customers and vendors alike.
   * Problems we are trying to solve in this vision:
-    i.
-Significant, separate shipping costs involved in placing an order. ii.
-Environmental cost of shipping includes gas mileage iii.
-Cardboard and plastic waste involved in packaging
+    - Significant, separate shipping costs involved in placing an order.
+    - Environmental cost of shipping includes gas mileage
+    - Cardboard and plastic waste involved in packaging

 ## Expected Features List